SAP-samples/teched2022-AP180/README.md

 ## Exercises

-All exercises can be found linked in this PDF: https://sap-teched.enable-now.cloud.sap/pub/TechEd2022/index.html?library=library.txt&show=media!M_D764CB45B25A9AAB
+All exercises can be found linked in the [Participant Information PDF](https://sap-teched.enable-now.cloud.sap/pub/TechEd2022/index.html?library=library.txt&show=media!M_D764CB45B25A9AAB).

 In addition, you can find the links to the exercises here: